-This issue was presented in detail from all perspectives as far as therapists are concerned, and from the vantage point of the Internal Revenue Service and the Labor Department, regardless of what state you live in.
+This issue will be presented in detail from all perspectives as far as therapists are concerned, and from the vantage point of the Internal Revenue Service and the Labor Department, regardless of what state you live in.
 The onus, and all potential risk is on practice owners to properly classify the therapists and all personnel correctly – so lets get this right!
 Samples of actual audits on therapy practices were reviewed.

 1) Understand the specific criteria used to determine whether a therapist should be deemed an employee or an independent contractor

 2) Understand the rule of “Substance over Form “ application – why the substance of what a therapist does is far more important than the contract they sign!

 3) Find out the specifics of what you can do to protect yourself if: